What will WorkSafe pay

 External case management is a collaborative process which may include an assessment, planning, facilitation and advocacy for options and services to meet an individual's health needs through communication and the utilisation of available resources to promote quality cost-effective outcomes.
-WorkSafe recognises that some eligible injured workers (for eligibility criteria see Section 7.13 in Online Claims Manual) at certain times require assistance beyond the case management role of an agent or the role of treating health care providers.
+WorkSafe recognises that some eligible injured workers at certain times require assistance beyond the case management role of an agent or the role of treating health care providers.
 Case management services are a time-limited service that complements the agent's role.

 Who can provide external case management services?

 External case management services can be provided by case management agencies/providers approved by WorkSafe.

 Can an external case manager approve services for or on behalf of the injured worker?

 External case managers cannot approve any services for or on behalf of an injured worker.
 All services recommended by an external case manager require prior approval by the WorkSafe Agent (Agent) or WorkSafe.
 The Agent will determine the reasonableness of any requested medical and like services.

 What can the agent pay for in relation to external case management?